Bishop ring (habitat)

+A Bishop ring is a type of hypothetical rotating wheel space station originally proposed in 1997 by Forrest Bishop of the Institute of Atomic-Scale Engineering.

+History

-A Bishop Ring is a type of hypothetical rotating wheel space station originally proposed in 1997 by Forrest Bishop of the Institute of Atomic-Scale Engineering.
-The concept is a smaller scale version of the Banks Orbital, which itself is a smaller version of the Niven ring.
-Like other space habitat designs, the Bishop Ring would spin to produce artificial gravity by way of centrifugal force.
+The concept is a smaller scale version of the Banks orbital, which itself is a smaller version of the Niven ring.
+Like other space habitat designs, the Bishop ring would spin to produce artificial gravity by way of centrifugal force.
 The design differs from the classical designs produced in the 1970s by Gerard K. O'Neill and NASA in that it would use carbon nanotubes instead of steel, allowing the habitat to be built much larger.
-In the original proposal, the habitat would be approximately 1,000 km (620 mi) in radius and 500 km (310 mi) in width, containing 3 million square kilometers (1.2 million square miles) of living space, comparable to the area of Argentina or India.
+In the original proposal, the habitat would be approximately 1,000 km in radius and 500 km in width, containing 3 e6km2 of living space, comparable to the area of Argentina or India.

-Because of its enormous scale, the Bishop Ring would not need to be enclosed like the Stanford torus: it could be built without a "roof", with the atmosphere retained by artificial gravity and atmosphere retention walls some 200 km (120 mi) in height.
+Because of its enormous scale, the Bishop Ring would not need to be enclosed like the Stanford torus: it could be built without a "roof", with the atmosphere retained by artificial gravity and atmosphere retention walls some 200 km in height.
 The habitat would be oriented with its axis of rotation perpendicular to the plane of its orbit, with either an arrangement of mirrors to reflect sunlight onto the inner rim or an artificial light source in the middle, powered by a combination of solar panels on the outer rim and solar power satellites.

 Also unlike the 1970s NASA proposals, where habitats would be placed in cislunar space or the Earth–Moon L_{4}/L_{5} Lagrangian points, Forrest Bishop considered other possible positions, including the much more distant Sun–Earth L_{4}/L_{5} Lagrangian points, positions closer to the Sun, and positions in the asteroid belt or beyond.